-Pelham has demonstrated its commitment to diverse recreation opportunities by investing in its recreation facilities and programs to expand accessibility to all residents and this continues to be a priority for the future.
+There are additional opportunities to improve the maintenance of Pelham's existing parks and recreation facilities, and to expand outdoor recreation resources for all Pelham residents.
+Over the last twenty years, Pelham has demonstrated its commitment to diverse recreation opportunities by investing in its recreation facilities and programs to expand accessibility to all residents.

 Examples of this investment include the addition of public athletic fields to the Pelham Schools and the updating of the Fieldhouse at Raymond Park.
-Looking ahead, there is demand for the Parks and Recreation Department to provide more recreation programming for older adults (an increasing population in town) and youth to meet emerging and changing needs.
+Looking ahead, there is demand for the Parks and Recreation Department to provide more recreation programming for older adults, which is an increasing population in town, and youth to meet emerging and changing